Seemanth Kumar Singh (Bengaluru Police Commissioner) Height, Age, Biography

 - After that incident, Seemanth was transferred with a promotion to the rank of deputy inspector general of police (DIG) to Mangalore city.

-- In 2010, he was appointed as the first Commissioner of Police for the newly established Mangalore Police Commissionerate, focusing on creating the framework of the commissionerate and improving policing standards.
+- In 2010, he was appointed as the first Commissioner of Police in the newly founded Mangalore Police Commissionerate, where he focused improving policing standards in Mangalore.

-- In 2014, Seemanth Kumar Singh was recognised for his dedication and contributions to the police service and honoured with the President’s Medal for Meritorious Service on Republic Day.
+- In 2014, Seemanth Kumar Singh was honoured with the President’s Medal for Meritorious Service on Republic Day for his dedication and contributions to the police service.

-- In late 2014, Seemanth returned to Mangalore city as the Inspector General of Police (IGP) for the Western Range, where he oversaw multiple districts in coastal Karnataka. and served there till May 2019.
+- In the late 2014, Seemanth moved back to Mangalore city as the Inspector General of Police (IGP) for the Western Range, where he oversaw multiple districts in coastal Karnataka.
+He served there till May 2019.

-- In 2015, Seemanth also served as the Managing Director of the Karnataka State Police Housing and Infrastructure Development Corporation Limited (KSPH&IDCL), Ramakrishnanagar, Mysuru, Karnataka, where he oversaw the infrastructure projects for the police department.
+- In 2015, Seemanth was appointed as the Managing Director of the Karnataka State Police Housing and Infrastructure Development Corporation Limited (KSPH&IDCL), Mysuru, Karnataka.

-- In June 2019, Singh was appointed as the Inspector General of Police (IGP), Administration, Chief Office, Bengaluru and Additional Commissioner of Police (East) in Bengaluru.
+- In June 2019, Singh was appointed as the Inspector General of Police (IGP) of Administration Chief Office and Additional Commissioner of Police (East) in Bengaluru.

-- After one year in June 2020, he was appointed as Inspector General of Police (IGP), Central Range, Bengaluru.
+- In June 2020, he was appointed as Inspector General of Police (IGP) of Central Range, Bengaluru.

 - In 2020, during the COVID-19 lockdown, Seemanth shared his personal number as a helpline for migrant workers from North India.
 In addition to helping these individuals return to their native places, he also provided food and essential supplies to thousands of stranded labourers.

-- In an interview, Singh mentioned that during that time, he used to receive around 4,000 to 5,000 calls daily and tried to respond to all the calls and messages.
+- In an interview, Singh mentioned that during that time, he received around 4,000 to 5,000 calls daily and tried to respond to all the calls and messages.
+He also hired a team for helping people duirng the pandemic.

-- During the second wave of COVID-19, Singh and his friends donated around 100 oxygen concentrators to taluk and village hospitals across 17 districts in Karnataka, with the aim of alleviating the oxygen shortage.
-Singh had started a crowdfunding campaign to purchase oxygen concentrators from across the world.
+- During the second wave of COVID-19, Singh and his friends donated around 100 oxygen concentrators to taluk and village hospitals across 17 districts in Karnataka.

-- In 2021, he was appointed as the Additional Director General of Police (ADGP) for the Bengaluru Metropolitan Task Force.
+- In 2021, Bengaluru Metropolitan Task Force appointed him as the Additional Director General of Police (ADGP).

 - On June 3, 2025, in the wake of a tragic stampede during the Royal Challengers Bengaluru (RCB) IPL victory celebrations, Seemanth Kumar Singh was appointed as the Commissioner of Police for Bengaluru City.